-Since its foundation, the Fund has given over 160 grants to young people studying everything from fashion, fine art and performance, to counselling as well as traditional university subjects such as English, maths, engineering and law.
-The Fund has given grants for artists’ materials, specialist clothing, field trips, musical instruments, travel, childcare, computers and software.
-In an average year we have spent around £20,000 on supporting 8 or so young people, mainly contributing to fees and materials for undergraduate and postgraduate courses.
+Since its foundation, the Fund has given over 180 grants to young people studying everything from fashion, fine art and performance, to counselling as well as traditional university subjects such as English, maths, engineering, social work and law.
+Increasingly the Fund supports students on postgraduate courses providing them with a postgraduate bursary.
+The Fund has given small grants for artists’ materials, specialist clothing, field trips, musical instruments, travel, childcare, computers and software.
+In an average year we have spent around £20,000 on supporting 10 or so young people, mainly contributing to fees and materials for undergraduate and postgraduate courses.

 The Fund is keen to support young people who have been in care in Birmingham to access and succeed in higher education through scholarships, bursaries and one-off grants.

-The fund’s aim is to make their ambitions come true!
+The fund’s aim is to make our young people’s ambitions come true!